linode/docs/docs/quick-answers/linux/how-to-use-cd/index.md

     cd

-To change to the last location, use a hyphpen `-`:
+To change to the last location, use a hyphen `-`:

     cd -